 Fruit mustard is the perfect condiment.
-Hot, sweet and full of flavour.
+Hot, sweet, and full of flavor.
 It is delicious dolloped on top of a piece of cheese or in a sandwich.
 It’s a perfect base for salad dressing and sauces.
 Though fruit mustard seems posh, it is actually very simple to make at home.